-Different views on performance:

-- How good is the system with respect to a performance measures like mean absolute error (MAE) or F1 given ground-truth judgements? - Do customers buy items they otherwise would have not bought? - Do the recommendations help to increase the merchant's profit? - We need to determine the view that matters to us useful for comparing different systems, optimizing hyperparameters, hybridization, etc.
+- Different views on performance: - How good is the system with respect to a performance measures like mean absolute error (MAE) or F1 given ground-truth judgements? - Do customers buy items they otherwise would have not bought? - Do the recommendations help to increase the merchant's profit? - We need to determine the view that matters to us - Here we focus on measuring the degree of performance when compared to ground truth judgements - useful for comparing different systems, optimizing hyperparameters, hybridization, etc.